zio/zio/CODE_OF_CONDUCT.md

 other such characteristics.

-The ZIO project follows the [Scala Code of Conduct](https://www.scala-lang.org/conduct/), with adjustments with clarifications with regard to moderation that are detailed below.
+The ZIO project follows the [Scala Code of Conduct](https://www.scala-lang.org/conduct/), with an additional clause regarding moderation that is detailed below.
 All participants, contributors and members are expected to follow the Scala Code of Conduct when discussing the project on the available communication channels.
 If you are being harassed, please contact us immediately so that we can support you.

 ## Moderation and Steering Committee

-The ZIO project's group of moderators is the Steering Committee team.
-The members currently are:
+The ZIO project is moderated by the Steering Committee team members:
 * Itamar Ravid (@iravid)
 * John De Goes (@jdegoes)
 * Kai (@neko-kai)
 * Paul Shirshov (@pshirshov)
+* Pierre Ricadat (@ghostdogpr)
 * Salar Rahmanian (@softinio)
+* Wiem Zine El Abidine (@wi101)

 The ZIO project requires that drastic moderation actions detailed in the code of conduct - for example, removing a user from the Gitter channel - be agreed upon